serokell/blog-posts/CONTRIBUTING.md

 **Headers**

-Title of the article is in the [title case](https://titlecase.com/).
+Title of the article is in [title case](https://titlecase.com/).

 All other headers start from Header 2 (##+).
-They are in the [sentence case](https://www.thoughtco.com/sentence-case-titles-1691944#:~:text=Sentence%20case%20is%20the%20conventional,the%20standard%20form%20for%20headlines.).
+They are in [sentence case](https://www.thoughtco.com/sentence-case-titles-1691944#:~:text=Sentence%20case%20is%20the%20conventional,the%20standard%20form%20for%20headlines.).

 **Writing style**

-Here are some tips that will make you write like a god:
+Here are some tips to make your writing better:

 * Keep the language classy – no cursing, engaging in fervent statements, etc.
 * Write conversationally – you are writing for other human beings.
-* Avoid passive voice like plague.
+* Avoid passive voice.
 * Keep the sentences clear and simple.
 Whenever possible, avoid lengthy, run-on sentences.
-* Don’t use complicated words unless necessary.
+* Don’t use complicated words unless you need to.
 * Define the terms you are using (or link to definitions) unless they are common knowledge.
-* Use some kind of automatic checker (Grammarly) to make sure there are no typos in words.
+* Use some kind of automatic checker (Grammarly) to make sure there are no typos & simple grammar mistakes.

 For more info on good style, we suggest browsing The Elements of Style: [http://www.jlakes.org/ch/web/The-elements-of-style.pdf](http://www.jlakes.org/ch/web/The-elements-of-style.pdf)